axelvaldez/radical-companies/_posts/3-radical-model/radical-is-business-friendly/2022-09-10-escape-velocity-radical-style.markdown

  <p>What drives these barbarians to <em>take over</em>?
 Why do they believe they are winning when their chieftains get the long-term benefits of their work?
 Don&rsquo;t they, the people who do the <em>winning,</em> realize that they, too, can easily end up on the wrong side of this win-lose mindset?</p>
  <p>Or maybe <strong><em>we</em></strong> are all barbarians and we can&rsquo;t help it.
 It's just the human condition, so don&rsquo;t go against it.
 But, in spite of it all, these, <span class="_paradigm">Radical</span>-like groups keep coming up, over and over again.
 Why?</p>
  <p>Maybe, just maybe, it is because the <em>barbarian</em> thing is a system?
 It encourages and guides people to act like barbarians.</p>
- <p>Then, how  that leads some people to act like barbarians did this system get started?
+ <p>Then, how does that lead some people to act like barbarians?
+Did this system get started?
 And, why has it been so robust, so long-lasting?</p>

 <h1>Money Did It</h1>
  <p>In <em>Debt: The First 5,000 Years</em><a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> author David Graeber proposes that the development of coinage sparked the system we live in today.
 Author Paul Mason agrees,</p>